Growing Your Own Fruit & Veg on a Limited Budget - Tates of Sussex

 Maintenance

-The four most important aspects of maintaining your plants to get a good crop are: weeds, watering, feeding and pests.
+The four most important aspects of maintaining your plants to get a good crop are: weeding, watering, feeding and pests.

 Weeds